Blady-Com/gnoga/docs/user_guide.md

 Users can write and publish to the Gnoga Marketplace two Gnoga specific UI extension types, Plugins and Modules.

-Plugins such as the include jQuery, jQueryUI, Boot_Strap and Ace_Editor are bindings to JavaScript libraries for use on client side.
+Plugins such as the include jQuery, jQueryUI, Boot_Strap and Ace_Editor are bindings to JavaScript libraries for use on the client side.

 Modules are unique Gnoga based UI elements written with Gnoga.